Lixiaosa1996/VibroBot/README.md

 # VibroBot

 Software and hardware materials for VibroBot
-(For the manuscript "VibroBot: A Lightweight and Wirelessly Programmable Vibration Bot for Haptic Guidance" submitted to IEEE Robotics and Automation Letters.)
+(For the manuscript "VibroBot: A Lightweight and Wirelessly Programmable Vibration Bot for Haptic Guidance" submitted to IEEE Robotics and Automation Letters 2024.)

 Hardware: sch and pcb fiels of MCU board and Power board for VibroBot.